LuisValgoi/5Things1DevShouldKnow/README.md

 - [Development Principles like DRY, KISS, YAGNI, SOLID, GRASP and Clean Code ?](https://github.com/LuisValgoi/5Things1DevShouldKnow/blob/master/DevelopmentPrinciples/DEVELOPMENT_PRINCIPLES.md#summary)
 - [Architecture Patterns like Dependency Injection, Containers, Gang Of Four ?](https://github.com/LuisValgoi/5Things1DevShouldKnow/blob/master/ArchitecturePatterns/ARCHITECTURE_PATTERNS.md#summary)
 - [Refactoring like Bloaters, Abusers, Dispensables and how to use them ?](https://github.com/LuisValgoi/5Things1DevShouldKnow/blob/master/Refactoring/REFACTORING.md#summary)

+# Contributing
+If you want to contribute with this repo, simply opens a [pull request](https://github.com/LuisValgoi/5Things1DevShouldKnow/compare).

+I will review ASAP.

 # Structure
 All the knowledge contained in here, is disposed on these main topics: